Wafer Privacy Policy

 13. Account Use and Acceptable Use

-Wafer Pass is licensed for personal use by a single individual.
-To keep the service fast and fair for everyone, we enforce the following limits on every Wafer Pass subscription:
+Wafer Serverless API access is licensed to the account holder or organization that owns the API key.
+To keep the service fast and fair for everyone, we enforce the following limits on Serverless usage:

-- No reselling or pooling.
-You may not resell access to your Wafer Pass account, proxy it for third parties, or pool a single subscription across a team or organization.
-Teams and organizations should contact us at emilio@wafer.ai about a dedicated or enterprise plan.
+• No reselling or pooling.
+You may not resell access to your Serverless account, proxy it for third parties, or pool a single account across unaffiliated users or organizations.
+Teams and organizations should contact us at hi@wafer.ai about a dedicated or enterprise plan.

-The contractual terms that govern your Wafer Pass subscription including billing, refunds, cancellation, enforcement of the limits above, and our right to suspend or terminate accounts that violate them, are described in our Terms of Service.
+The contractual terms that govern your Serverless access, including billing, refunds, cancellation, enforcement of the limits above, and our right to suspend or terminate accounts that violate them, are described in our Terms of Service.

 14. Contact Us